opral/monorepo/source-code-git/design-guidelines.md

 Building a new version control system with uncertain requirements and "feature X could be amazing [but it is not for inlang]" thinking increases the risk build a system that is not useful.
 Inlang is the first application built on project lisa with a clear set of requirements.
 Using inlang's requirements to build lisa will increase the probabilty to build a useful, and potentially game-changing, version control system.

-### 2. Don't break "file(s) (systems) are the universal data API"
+### 2. The filesystem is the universal data API

-The filesystem seems to act as the universal "data API".
+Read a file, write a file, simple.

 The backend logic between different (file-based) applications does not differ.
-Read a file, write a file, simple.
 If app A writes a file, app B can read and operate on that file too.
-The moment project lisa avoids the "filesystem is the universal API" constraint, interop between different applications that operate on the same file(s) is broken.
+The moment project lisa breaks the "filesystem is the universal data API constraint", interop is lost.
 This Loom video illustrates the benefits of "lisa operates on files" https://www.loom.com/share/f3beba7d8ee444c5bc0dde8b5ad41624.

 ### 3. Iteration speed over pre-mature performance optimization (TypeScript first, WebAssembly if needed).